Kesennuma

 Kesennuma (気仙沼市, Kesennuma-shi) is a city in Miyagi Prefecture, Japan.
 As of 1 August 2020, the city had an estimated population of 59,803 and a population density of 190 PD/sqkm in 26,390 households.
 The total area of the city is 332.44 sqkm.
 Large sections of the city were destroyed by the 2011 Tōhoku earthquake and tsunami and major fires on March 11, 2011.

 Geography

 Kesennuma is in the far northeastern corner of Miyagi Prefecture.
 The city wraps around the western part of Kesennuma Bay and also includes the island of Ōshima.
 Its deeply indented rias coastline forms the southern boundary of the Sanriku Fukkō National Park, which stretches north to Aomori Prefecture.

 The city borders Hirota Bay, Kesennuma Bay, and the Pacific Ocean to the east and Minamisanriku, Miyagi to the south.
-Iwate Prefecture makes up the remainder of its borders, with the city of Ichinoseki to the west, and the city of Rikuzen-Takata to the north.
+Iwate Prefecture makes up the remainder of its borders, with the city of Ichinoseki to the west, and the city of Rikuzentakata to the north.
 The highest point in Kesennuma is the 711.9 m high Mount Ōmori, on the border with Motoyoshi, while the lowest point is at sea level.
-The Ōkawa River flows through the city and into Kesennuma Bay.
+The Ō River flows through the city and into Kesennuma Bay.